amonras/optimal-pricing/Readme.md

 imputations methods, encoding, feature engineering and feature selection.
 It also explores different regression models and finds that the best model is a Gradient Boosting Regressor with engineered features.

+You can open the notebook or by running `make model-selection`.

 ## Price Optimization
 The [`Optimal_Pricing.ipynb`](Optimal_Pricing.ipynb) notebook uses a simple Logistic Regression model to estimate the customer demand for and explore different pricing strategies.
 The expected revenue and resulting demand from the following strategies are computed.

+You can open the notebook or by running `make optimization`.

 ### Optimal Pricing
 The optimal pricing strategy is obtained by using the standard optimal price equation which relates marginal cost